openshift-pipelines/pipeline-service/DEVELOPMENT.md

 podman run --env KCP_ORG='root:pipelines-service' --env KCP_WORKSPACE='compute' --env DATA_DIR='/workspace' --privileged --volume /home/myusername/plnsvc:/workspace quay.io/myuser/pipelines-kcp
 ```

-Make sure that iptables/firewalld are not preventing the communication (tcp initiated from the kind clusters) between the containers running on the kind network and the kcp process on the host.
+Make sure that iptables/firewalld is not preventing the communication (tcp initiated from the kind clusters) between the containers running on the kind network and the kcp process on the host.

 To check iptables rules: